frnmst/python-training/algorithms/README.md

   pointer of the smallest set to the pointer of the bigger one.
 This is caused by the fact that the scope is local.*

+- If you run the `DisjointSetsTest` benchmark class you will be reported of the running time of the three implementations.
+There is a HUGE improvement by appending the shorter list to the longer list, while a smaller improvement in using the tree implementation with the two heuristics.
+All the tests have been done under the same conditions (progressive union operation).

 ```